Introduction: Why PRP System Comparison Matters

 Conclusion

 A PRP systems comparison helps physicians understand how technology affects preparation and workflow.
-While systems may appear similar, important differences exist.
+While systems may appear similar on the surface, important differences exist in spin protocol, leukocyte content, red blood cell reduction, and workflow efficiency.

 To summarize, system design, workflow efficiency, and consistency all matter.
-Therefore, careful evaluation remains essential.
+Therefore, careful evaluation remains essential when selecting the right system for your practice.